oscar-anderson/sequence-prediction-rnn/README.md

 The RNN model architecture consists of a SimpleRNN layer followed by a Dense layer.
 The number of neurons in the SimpleRNN layer, the dropout rate, and other hyperparameters are configurable.

 ### 6. Model Training
 The RNN model is trained using the training input sequences and target values.
 The training process involves specifying the number of epochs, batch size, and validation split.
-The training progress is visualized using matplotlib.
+The training progress is visualised using matplotlib.

 ### 7. Model Evaluation
 Once trained, the RNN model is evaluated on both training and test datasets to assess its performance.
 Mean Squared Error (MSE) is used as the evaluation metric.

-### 8. Predictions Visualization
+### 8. Predictions visualisation
-Finally, the script generates predictions using the trained model and visualizes them alongside actual stock prices.
+Finally, the script generates predictions using the trained model and visualises them alongside actual stock prices.
 This provides insight into the model's ability to capture stock price trends.